-- LINE C2: CREDIT FROM 2021 ANNUAL RECONCILIATION RETURN.

-Enter the amount of credit balance (if any) per line E of your 2021 Annual Reconciliation Return 2021 Form T-204W. - LINE C3: SALES TAX DUE AND PAID TO ANOTHER STATE.
+- LINE A: Enter the amount from line 5 of the back of the Writers, Composers and Artists - Annual Reconciliation. - LINE B: NET SALES AND USE TAX DUE FOR THE YEAR.
+Multiply line A times 7% (0.07) and enter the amount on this line. - LINE C1: TAX PAID FOR THE YEAR.
+Enter the amount of sales and use tax paid for the period January through December. - LINE C2: CREDIT FROM 2022 ANNUAL RECONCILIATION RETURN.
+Enter the amount of credit balance (if any) per line E of your 2022 Annual Reconciliation Return 2022 Form T-204W. - LINE C3: SALES TAX DUE AND PAID TO ANOTHER STATE.
 Enter the amount of sales tax paid to another state on items included in Schedule A. line 2. - LINE C4: TOTAL TAX PAID.
 Add lines C1 through C3 and enter the amount here. - LINE D: Line C4 should equal line B. If line B is greater than line C4, there is a balance due.
 Remit payment to the Division of Taxation along with the Annual Reconciliation form. - LINE E: If line B is less than line C4, this is the amount you overpaid.

 Overpayments shall be applied to subsequent filing periods.
 If you wish to receive a refund instead, file a "Claim for Refund" form with the reconciliation. - CERTIFICATION SECTION: Located on the bottom of page 1, this section must be completed and signed by an authorized owner, partner or officer.